 Table of Contents What is a frontend?
-Before you begin Download and install the SimpleMenu OPK Access the SimpleMenu configuration files Configure the SimpleMenu .ini files Test everything Add box art to your game files RG350M default and GBZRemix theme upgrades SimpleMenu themes repository Known issues with SimpleMenu Changelog
+Before you begin Download and install the SimpleMenu OPK Access the SimpleMenu configuration files Configure the SimpleMenu .ini files Test everything Add box art to your game files RG350M default and GBZRemix theme upgrades SimpleMenu themes repository Notes and known issues with SimpleMenu Changelog

 What is a frontend?